Isode’s HF Vision, Road Map & Products

 Isode’s HF Vision

 Isode’s HF vision is summarized as “Everything above the Modem”.
 When an HF solution is deployed, we look to partner companies to provide the two interface components (Modems and ALE Units) and all of the underlying communications infrastructure.
 Isode provides all of the software needed above this.
 A key Isode focus is application sets to support Formal Military Messaging, general purpose email, and XMPP real time messaging and presence.
 These are core Isode products.
-Isode also provides a framework to support other applications.
+Isode also provides a framework to support other applications, in particular Web browsing over HF.

 The choice of application needs to be tempered by the limits of HF: interactive streaming video is unrealistic, even with the very best HF communications.
 However, applications currently deployed over HF are very limited, and much more can be achieved.
 Isode aims to enable any plausible application to be supported over HF Radio.

-While supporting applications is the primary goal, this needs a range of supporting and management technologies in order to deliver the applications effectively.
+In order to support applications, there needs to be a range of supporting and management technologies to deliver the applications effectively.
 These need to be considered as part of the total solution.

 Current HF Deployments for Data